Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 23. ArtScience Museum

-ArtScience Museum is such an admirable spot for art lovers.
+ArtScience Museum is such an admirable spot in Singapore for art lovers.
 Compared to other museums, this site combines art with technology.
 And this is made possible through its Future World: Where Art Meets Science exhibit.

 As the centrepiece of the museum, this permanent exhibit gathers the most beautiful art installations and sounds.
 Witness and experience the interactive display that transports you to a spectacular journey.
 There are different setups to choose from, and each of which are downright mesmerizing.